Long-Range Hypersonic Weapon: Design

-The design of the Common-Hypersonic Glide Body is based on the previously developed Alternate Re-Entry System, which was tested in the early 2010s as part of the Army's Advanced Hypersonic Weapon program.
+The design of the Common-Hypersonic Glide Body with a kinetic energy projectile warhead is based on the previously developed Alternate Re-Entry System, which was tested in the early 2010s as part of the Army's Advanced Hypersonic Weapon program.
 The Alternate Re-Entry System was itself based on the Sandia Winged Energetic Reentry Vehicle Experiment (SWERVE) prototype developed by Sandia National Laboratories in the 1980s.
-Design work is by Sandia while Dynetics constructs prototypes and test units.
+Design work is by Sandia, while Dynetics constructs prototypes and test units.

 Testing

 The first test of the Intermediate Range Conventional Prompt Strike Flight Experiment-1, was on 30 October 2017.
 A missile capable of fitting in the launch tube of an Ohio-class ballistic missile submarine flew over 2,000 nautical miles from Hawaii to the Marshall Islands at hypersonic speeds.
 The Common-Hypersonic Glide Body was tested in March 2020.
 LRHW subsystems were tested at Project Convergence 2022 (PC22).

+On 28 June 2024, the DoD announced a successful recent end-to-end test of the US Army's Long-Range Hypersonic Weapon all-up round (AUR) and the US Navy's Conventional Prompt Strike.
+The missile was launched from the Pacific Missile Range Facility, Kauai, Hawaii, landing more than 2000 miles away in the Marshall Islands.
+A second 2024 test of the land-based launcher fired an all-up round (AUR) from a transporter erector launcher (TEL) using a Battery Operations Center at Cape Canaveral on 12 December 2024, which was successful.

 Boosters

-The first stage solid rocket motor was tested 27 May 2020.
+The first stage solid rocket motor was tested on 27 May 2020.

 Both stages of the missile booster as well as a thrust vector control system were tested in 2021.

 On 29 October 2021, the booster rocket for the Long-Range Hypersonic Weapon was successfully tested in a static test in Utah; the first stage thrust vector control system was included in the test.

 In March 2021, training with inert missile canisters began.
 On 7 October 2021, 17th Field Artillery Brigade of the I Corps received ground equipment for the first operational LRHW battery.

 In June 2022 in Hawaii, a launch failure of Conventional Prompt Strike occurred after ignition.
-The test of an All-Up-Round for CPS, which uses a two-stage booster, failed before ignition of the C-HGB.
+The test of a completely assembled CPS weapon, which uses a two-stage booster, failed before ignition of the C-HGB.
+Conventional Prompt Strike was successfully tested 12 December 2024.